 Purpose and Type

-- Open top pergolas have an open roof, leaving the interior exposed to the elements.
-They’re traditionally designed for climbing plants to wind around and provide additional weather protection as the vines grow thicker over time.
+- Open-top pergolas have an open roof, leaving the interior exposed to the elements.
+Designed for climbing plants to wind around, the pergola provides additional shade and weather protection as the vines grow thicker over time.

-- Sail pergolas use fabric material that is stretched taut between several poles of varying heights.
-This style offers more UV protection than an open top, but it may catch strong winds and tear over time.
+- Sail pergolas provide shade through fabric stretched taut between several poles of varying heights.
+This style offers more UV protection than an open top, but it may catch strong winds or wear and tear over time.